101 Cooking For Two

 potatoes and other scalloped potatoes ingredients

-• Slice 4-6 medium russet potatoes about ⅛ inch thick slices.
-You need to end up with about 4 cups of potato slices.
-Rinse in a bowl of cold water and leave until needed, then pat dry with paper towels.
+• Slice 4–6 medium russet potatoes into slices about ⅛ inch thick.
+You should end up with approximately 4 cups of potato slices.
+Rinse in a bowl of cold water and leave them there while you make the sauce.
+When ready to assemble, drain well and pat dry with paper towels.

 slicing potato with a madoline